Welcome to Via de Cristo of Western Washington

 Left to Right: Blake Ozias, Jan Ozias, Rev. Ken Wyneken, Ron Becker, Linda Becker and Mary Olson

-Our local Secretariat had its beginning during a meeting in the spring of 2003 between the following individuals: Ron Millard (National Lutheran Secretariat Outreach Chairman), Pastor Ken Wyneken (King of Kings Lutheran Church in Renton, WA), Ron and Linda Becker, Mary Olson and Blake and Jan Ozias.
+Via de Cristo of Western Washington had its beginning in the spring of 2003.
+The following individuals: Ron Millard (National Lutheran Secretariat Outreach Chairman), Pastor Ken Wyneken (King of Kings Lutheran Church in Renton, WA), Ron and Linda Becker, Mary Olson and Blake and Jan Ozias were the first to meet to start the process.

 Our Leadership